benitomartin/mlops-chicago-rides/README.md

 ### Deployment

 Having a model saved and in production, the `fast.py` file can be run to get a prediction.
-This can be done either locally running a prediction API, building a Dockerfile or pushing the Dockerfile to a Docker container in Google Cloud Run to get a service URL.
+This can be done either locally by running a prediction API, building a Dockerfile, or pushing the Dockerfile to a Docker container in Google Cloud Run to get a service URL.

 <p>
     <img src="/images/uvicorn.png"/>